At My House Kids Chores Aren’t FAIR

 For one thing, I assign household chores more or less permanently.
 The reason I do that is for my convenience.
 If the trash isn’t taken out or the dishwasher isn’t emptied, I don’t want to have to go through a whole song and dance trying to figure out which kid is responsible.
 You know the whole – well it’s Tuesday so that’s normally my day, but I traded with him so technically, it’s really HIS day, blah, blah, blah.
 This Mama ain’t got time for that.

-But the other reason why kid’s chores aren’t fair at my house – LIFE isn’t fair!
+But the other reason why kids chores aren’t fair at my house – LIFE isn’t fair!
 I am raising kids who need to be prepared for the real world.
 Does my boss care if my life is fair?
 I’ve actually got an awesome boss, so he probably does, but I’ve had PLENTY of bosses who didn’t care.
 College professors, bad neighbors, parking meter maids, and collections agents – they aren’t going to care if my little darling’s life is fair either.
+And I think regular chores are GOOD for kids.

 So, I may as well let them get used to the idea and not bend over backwards trying to rig things to be fair.
 Now, I’m not grossly unfair – the amount and complexity of the chores are fairly even.
 I don’t give 8 chores to one kid and 3 chores to the other, that would be a little much.
 But I think a little injustice in life is a good lesson in preparing for the real world.
 I’ve even practiced my response to that “that’s not fair” declaration – and blank look followed by the words “and your point is???”

 To be honest though – after a little bit of moaning and griping, my kids didn’t really seem to mind.
 And my husband and I have a somewhat more informal version.
 I don’t mind washing and folding laundry, and he doesn’t mind putting it away.
 I don’t mind unloading the dishwasher and he doesn’t mind loading it.
-It actually works quite nicely.Chores aren't very fair at my house.
-And I'm OK with that.
-I assign chores to my kids more or less permanently.
-Find out why it works for us.
+It actually works quite nicely as a division of labor.

 But a little simplicity – that’s a nice thing for Mom and at least the kids know exactly what is expected of them – no surprises.
 Give it a try – this could be a great change for your family.